 How To Create Email Driven Conversions

-Lead With Design: Humans are visual creatures.
-Our eyes will follow intriguing graphics, logos and other queues.
-Start an email with a well-design banner, or a high quality image, with a text headline.
+Humans are visual creatures.
+Our eyes will follow intriguing graphics, logos, and other queues.
+Start an email with a well-design banner, or a high-quality image, with a text headline.
 Use the banner to both intrigue and inform.
 Use the space for text to be informative and concise.
 We recommend the email be short, something a reader won't’ have to scroll through.

-Go Soft: Consumers receive sales emails daily - often from the same sources each day.
+Consumers receive sales emails daily - often from the same sources each day.
 Go easy.
 An email that asks open questions meant to lead the consumer to your website, social media or store, will receive more attention than one that directly pushes a product and its price.
-Get creative with the images you include of your product, or service, and let the the visual elements of your email guide their impressions - and ultimately to your website.
+Get creative with the images you include of your product or service, and let the visual elements of your email guide their impressions - and ultimately to your website.

 Marketing your small business can be as simple or difficult as you like.
 It’s okay to keep it simple as long as you keep it consistent.
-Markon is here to navigate the details for you.
-From graphic and logo design, to messaging and strategy, we will help you give shape and life to your brand.
-Don’t get lost in the thick of it: contact us.
+We're here to navigate the details for you.
+From graphics and logo design to messaging and strategy, we will help you give shape and life to your brand.